wxyz-abcd/node-haxball/README.md

     - createRoom({name, password, maxPlayerCount, showInRoomList, token, geo, playerCount, unlimitPlayerCount, fakePassword, kickTimeout, plugins}): create a room with given parameters.
 Must leave current room first. returns Promise(room) which is rejected if failed.
     - joinRoom({roomId, password, token, kickTimeout, plugins}): try to join the room(roomId) with given password(or null=no password).
 Must leave current room first. returns Promise(room) which is rejected if failed.
     - leaveRoom(): Leave current room.
 Must be in a room.
-    - setOnRequestAnimationFrameCallback(callback): sets up a custom callback for custom events/updates that will be called each time canvas is rendering a frame.
-    - setCanvas(canvas): sets the canvas to render the game.
+    - setRenderer(renderer): sets the renderer object that will render the game.
+The object should follow the provided Renderer template.
     - isCustomVersion(): returns whether the version number is the same as the original client.
     - setCustomVersion(custom): if custom=true, sets the version number to a specific value(always using the same for recognition); otherwise sets it to the same as the original client.
 Set it to true if you want your room to be inaccessible to people using the original client.